MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Mitigate points of failure**.
 Do failure mode analysis (FMA) and identify single points of failure in network connections.
 Here are some typical examples: TBD
 >
-> - **Overprovision your subnets**.
+> - **Overprovision IP address spaces**.
 To ensure reliable scaling, a common strategy is to overprovision capacity to prevent IP exhaustion.
 However, this approach involves a tradeoff between cost and operational efficiency.
-The goal should be to optimize over time, maintaining just enough extra address space in your VNet and subnets to balance reliability with cost-effectiveness.
+Subnets should only use a portion of the VNet's address space.
+The goal should be have just enough extra address space in your VNet and subnets to balance reliability with cost-effectiveness.
+>
+> - **Be aware of the networking limits**.
+Azure imposes limits on the number of resources you can deploy.
+While most Azure networking limits are set to their maximum values, some can be increased.
+For more details, refer to the [Networking limits](s/azure/azure-resource-manager/management/azure-subscription-service-limits#networking-limits).
 >
 > - **Create network diagrams with focus on user flows**.
 These diagrams are valuable for visualizing network segmentation, identifying potential points of failure, and pinpointing key transitions like internet ingress and egress points.
 They also serve as important tools for audits and incident response.
 >